-tion.
-He serves on the New York City Mayor's Committee on the Judiciary, the Board of Directors and Executive Committee of the New York Civil Liberties Union, and the Children and the Law Committee of the Association of the Bar of the City of New York.
-He is the past Chair of the Section on Minority Groups of the Association of American Law Schools and a former Secretary of the Section on Law and Education, and a Member of the Executive Committee of the Section on Law and Education.
+Judiciary, the Board of Directors and Executive Committee of the New York Civil Liberties Union, and the Children and the Law Committee of the Association of the Bar of the City of New York.
+He is the Secretary of the Section on Family and Juvenile Law of the Association of American Law Schools, and is a past Chair of the Section on Minority Groups and former Secretary and Member of the Executive Committee of the Section on Law and Education.
 He is a Member of the Board of Directors of the Center on Social Welfare Policy and Law.